 The highest regional rate of growth in households is projected to take place in the South West, while the North East is projected to have the slowest rate.

-Tools to locate the dataset tables and supporting documentation for the 2014, 2016 and 2018-based national population projections.
-Contains links to the principal and variant projections for the UK and constituent countries for 100 years ahead.
+Tools to locate the dataset tables and supporting documentation for the 2014, 2016, 2018 and 2020-based interim national population projections.
+Contains links to the principal and (where available) variant projections for the UK and constituent countries for 100 years ahead.

 National population projections provide an indication of the future size and age structure of the UK and its constituent countries based on a set of assumptions of future fertility, mortality and migration, including a number of variant projections based on alternative scenarios.